lokeshboddula/Medical-Adherence-Reminder-System/README.md

 In the Home page, you will see 1 buttons in the bottom right of the application. ######Plus sign: This will take you to the Add Activity where you will be able to create an alarm.
 The application will automatically link up all the alarms to a specific pill with the same Pill Name.
 If you attempt to create an alarm to a pill that does not exist, it will automatically create a pill object for you. ######Calendar sign: This will take you to the Schedule Activity where you can see all the pills and alarms organized by the day of week.

+College Final Year Mini-project with the same title...